Deep multi-modal aggregation network for MR image reconstruction with auxiliary modality: Discussion

 More specifically, instead of only considering image-domain optimization as in Eq.~\eqref{eq:cnn2}, the framework optimizes a dual-domain (\ie, \textit{k}-space and image domain) learning objective, as follows:

 where $\mathcal{G}_k$ denotes the neural network for $k$-space reconstruction, and $\mathcal{L}_{k\text{-space}}$ is the corresponding loss function for measuring the results.
-In our network implementation, Eq.~\eqref{eq:cnn3} is solved in the following manner (see~\figref{fig:framework}\!~(a)):
+In our network implementation, Eq.~\eqref{eq:cnn3} is solved in the following manner (see~\figref{T1T2}.\!~{\textbf{a}}):

 where $\mathcal{L}_{k\text{-space}}^{T_2}$ and $\mathcal{L}_{\text{Image}}^{T_2}$ denote the loss functions for the target T2 modality in the $k$-space and image domains, respectively.
 They are similar to $\mathcal{L}_{k\text{-space}}^{T_1}$ and $\mathcal{L}_{\text{Image}}^{T_1}$. $\alpha$ weight the trade-off between the image domain and $k$-space domain, and $\beta$ weight the trade-off between the reconstruction of the two modalities.
 We apply a loss on the T1 weight to enable clear structural information to be preserved, and to guide the reconstruction of the target modality.
 The $\alpha$s balance the weights of these losses.
-Eqs.~(\ref{eq:cnn3}-\ref{eq:cnn4}) finally provide our MANet a multi-domain, multi-modal learning mechanism for reconstruction.
+Eqs.~(\ref{eq:cnn3}-\ref{eq:cnn4}) finally provide our MARIO a multi-domain, multi-modal learning mechanism for reconstruction.

-Our MANet takes the same network structure for learning in both the $k$-space and image domains.
-Specifically, two Dense-UNets are employed for feature extraction for the T1 and T2 inputs, while a T1-guided attention module (T1-GA) is incorporated into each convolutional stage for guided learning, as shown in~\figref{fig:framework}\!~(b).
+Our MARIO takes the same network structure for learning in both the $k$-space and image domains.
+Specifically, two Dense-UNets are employed for feature extraction for the T1 and T2 inputs, while a T1-guided attention module (T1-GA) is incorporated into each convolutional stage for guided learning, as shown in~\figref{T1T2}.\!~{\textbf{c}}.
 In the following, we describe the details of the T1-guided attention module for multi-modal aggregation.

-\subsection{T1-Guided Attention Module}
+\subsection{T1-Guided Attention Module.}

 To ensure that the T1 weighted features can effectively guide the T2 weighted image reconstruction, we must fuse these two different modalities.
 Besides, any or redundancy and information that is not essential to both modalities must be reduced.
-Inspired by~\cite{woo2018cbam}, we design a T1-guided attention module to improve the compatibility of the two different modalities and excavate fused features for T2 weighted image reconstruction.
-The detailed architecture of the module is depicted in \figref{fig:attention}.
+Inspired by Woo \textit{et al.}\cite{woo2018cbam}, we design a T1-guided attention module to improve the compatibility of the two different modalities and excavate fused features for T2 weighted image reconstruction.
+The detailed architecture of the module is depicted in \figref{T1T2}.\!~{\textbf{a}}.